Wednesday April 6 2022, 7:00 PM

 Wednesday 6 April – 7:00 PM

-Bach was a devout Lutheran; the music he composed for the church reveals the full measure of his faith, as can be heard in the sublime settings of his oratorios for Easter and Ascension.
-Musique Royale welcomes Ensemble Caprice to Nova Scotia to perform these two sublime works at St. John’s Evangelical Lutheran Church in Mahone Bay on Wednesday April 6th at 7:00 pm.
+Bach was a devout Lutheran; the music he composed for the church reveals the full measure of his faith, as can be heard in the sublime settings of his Oratorios for Easter and Ascension.
+Musique Royale welcomes Ensemble Caprice to Nova Scotia to perform these two magnificent works at Zion Lutheran Church in Lunenburg on Wednesday April 6th at 7:00 pm.

 About Ensemble Caprice